-1. Apply at an introductory level, the basics of health promotion/illness prevention and have an approach to patient education around health promotion/illness prevention.
+- 1. Apply at an introductory level, the basics of health promotion/illness prevention and have an approach to patient education around health promotion/illness prevention. - 2.
+Examine the roles of the interprofessional team and how they might best contribute to safe, efficient, and equitable delivery of patient care.